-Clayton State redirected \$1,240,399 towards affordability, degree attainment, and increased efficiencies within 14 total projects as part of the CAR (Comprehensive Administrative Review).
+Clayton State redirected \$1,240,399 towards affordability, degree attainment, and increased efficiencies within 14 total projects.
 Below is the area of redirection and the results.

 Item 1: Dual Enrollment and Instructional Site Enrollment

 The university recognized a need to centralize our instructional site and dual enrollment management.
 We created a Director of Academic Outreach position to centralize the management of dual enrollment and instructional sites strategies and student support services.